jkirchhefer/Base-Commerce-Sandbox-Test/README.md

 #### Receiver Programs
 This program reads the transaction types and IDs from the transactions.txt file, retrives the status of each transaction, and writes the
-Name, ID, amount, and status.
+Name, ID, amount, and status to the statuses.csv file.
 Format: Name,ID,Amount,Status